HumanSignal/label-studio/docs/source/guide/tasks.md

 **Use case**

-When the user has a list of tasks.
-The field “remote-csv” of every task is a link to a CSV file in the storage.
+When you have a list of tasks, the field “remote-csv” of every task is a link to a CSV file in the storage.
+Every CSV file has a “text” column with text to be labeled.
 Every CSV file has a “text” column with text to be labeled.
 For example:

 Tasks:
 ```json